-To old Scrooge and his equally tight cousin Flintheart, money is everything!
-To prove how financially astute they really are, a challenge has been set: whoever collects the most money in under 30 days wins the coveted title of "Duck Of The Year" in Dime Magazine!
-A fun arcade adventure, released only on Amiga, Atari ST/E, Commodore C64/128 and PC (DOS).
+For Scrooge McDuck and his, equally tight, cousin Flintheart, money is everything!
+To prove how financially astute they really are, a challenge is set: whoever collects the most money in under 30 days wins the coveted Dime Magazine's title "Duck Of The Year"!
+Duck Tales is a fun platform adventure released only for the Amiga, Atari ST/E, Commodore C64/128 and DOS home systems.

-Graphics are great on the Amiga version offering 32-color screens (compared to the 16-color ST and PC versions).
-All the graphics are big and well defined, making them almost indistinguishable from their big screen counterparts.
-Sprite animation, although smoother on the Amiga, still is a little bit on the slow side in all three versions and makes gameplay a bit frustrating at times.
-Soundwise the game is great too.
-The Amiga version apart of the nicely composed tunes, offers numerous speech samples and effects that really give it that fun Disney feel (missing on the ST and PC).
+GRAPHICS / SOUND The graphics on the Amiga are great as they have 32 simultaneous colors and some quite large and well defined sprites that are almost identical to their big screen real cartoon characters.
+The animation, although smoother on the Amiga, still lies a little bit on the slow side and makes gameplay a bit frustrating at times.
+As for the sound, the Amiga version includes nicely composed tunes, numerous speech samples and effects that really grant the game a fun, Disney-style feel!

 CPU: Motorola MC68000 7.16 MHz MEMORY: 512KB of Chip RAM (OCS chipset - A500), 512 KB of Slow RAM or Trapdoor RAM can be added via the trapdoor expansion, up to 8 MB of Fast RAM or a Hard drive can be added via the side expansion slot.
 The ECS chipset (A500+) offered 1MB on board to 2MB (extended) of Chip RAM.
 GRAPHICS: The OCS chipset (Amiga 500) features planar graphics (codename Denise custom chip), with up to 5 bit-planes (4 in hires), allowing 2, 4, 8, 16 and 32 color screens, from a 12bit RGB palette of 4096 colors.
 Resolutions varied from 320x256 (PAL, non-interlaced, up to 4096 colors) to 640x512 (interlace, up to 4 colors).
 Two special graphics modes where also included: Extra Half Bright with 64 colors and HAM with all 4096 colors on-screen.
 The ECS chipset models (Amiga 500+) offered same features but also extra high resolution screens up to 1280x512 pixels (4 colors at once).
 SOUND: (Paula) 4 hardware-mixed channels of 8-bit sound at up to 28 kHz.
 The hardware channels had independent volumes (65 levels) and sampling rates, and mixed down to two fully left and fully right stereo outputs